mlabuda2/nf-tower-docs/docs/supported_software/dragen/overview.md

 2. Define Secrets

     At Seqera, we use Secrets to safely encrypt sensitive information when running licensed software via Nextflow.
-This enables our team to use the DRAGEN software safely via the nf-dragen pipeline without having to worry about the setup or safe configuration of the license key.
-These Secrets will be provided securely to the “--lic-server” option when running DRAGEN on the CLI to validate the license.
+This enables our team to use the DRAGEN software safely via the `nf-dragen` pipeline without having to worry about the setup or safe configuration of the license key.
+These Secrets will be provided securely to the `--lic-server` option when running DRAGEN on the CLI to validate the license.

-    In the nf-dragen pipeline, we have defined two Secrets called `DRAGEN_USERNAME` and `DRAGEN_PASSWORD`, which you can add via the Tower UI by going to “Secrets -> Add Pipeline Secret”:
+    In the nf-dragen pipeline, we have defined two Secrets called `DRAGEN_USERNAME` and `DRAGEN_PASSWORD`, which you can add via the Tower UI by going to _“Secrets -> Add Pipeline Secret”_:

     ![](_images/dragen_secrets_username.png)